-By Permission Of Bro.
+BY PERMISSION OF BRO.
 J. RALSTON SKINNER (McMillan Lodge, No. 141).

-I said in my article on Hebrew Metrology, 1 that the system embracing it was a language, veiled under the Hebrew text of Scripture, and that "To the extent to which the language was known among the Jews, the learning and teaching thereof was called 'Cabbalah.'"
+I said in my article on Hebrew Metrology,1 that the system embracing it was a language, veiled under the Hebrew text of Scripture, and that "to the extent to which the language was known among the Jews, the learning and teaching thereof was called 'CABBALAH.'"

 It is a fact that so little is known of Cabbalah that its existence has been denied.
 It has seemed to possess a like property with that of Prester John, namely, the more and further he was searched for the less he could be found and the more fabulous he became.
 After the same fashion, as very much was related of wonders connected with Prester John, so the most marvelous things are claimed for Cabbalah.
 The Cabbalistic field is that in which astrologers, necromancers, black and white magicians, fortune tellers, chiromancers, and all the like, revel and make claims to supernaturalism ad nauseam.
 Claim is also made that it conceals a sublime divine philosophy, which has been attempted to be set forth in a most confused and not understandable way.
-The Christian quarrying into its mass of mysticism, claims for it support and authority for that most perplexing of all problems the Holy Trinity, and the betrayed character of Christ.
+The Christian quarrying into its mass of mysticism, claims for it support and authority for that most perplexing of all problems the Holy Trinity, port and authority for that most perplexing of all problems the Holy Trinity, and the betrayed character of Christ.
 The good, pious, ignorant man picks up Cabbalah at will as a cheap, easy and veritable production, and at once, with the poorest smattering of starved ideas, gives forth to the world, as by authority, a devout jumble of stuff and nonsense.
-With equal insurance, but more effrontery the knave, in the name of Cabbalah, will sell amulets and charms, tell fortunes, draw horoscopes, and just as readily give specific rules, as in the case of that worthy, Dr. Dee, for raising the dead, and actually-the devil.
+With equal assurance, but more effrontery the knave, in the name of Cabbalah, will sell amulets and charms, tell fortunes, draw horoscopes, and just as readily give specific rules, as in the case of that worthy, Dr. Dee, for raising the dead, and actually-the devil.

-^{1.} Masonic Review, July, 1885.
+1 Masonic Review, July, 1885.